centreon/centreon-documentation/cloud/resources/known-issues.md

 The following paragraphs detail issues which are known to Centreon and will be fixed in coming releases.

+## User groups

+* You cannot search for a specific user in the user group creation/edition form.

+   **Workaround**: Scroll in the list until you find the user you want.

 ## Resource Access Management

 * You cannot scroll in the dropdown lists in the Resource Access Management creation/edition form.